raae/raae.codes/content/pages/privacy-first.md

 I am aiming for a proper launch March 8th 2020 and need engaged beta user to help shape the app.
 If you would like to be one let me know by sending an e-mail to [pow@raae.codes](mailto:pow@raae.codes?subject=I'm in and want to beta test POW!).

+Also please upvote [POW! on Product Hunt](https://www.producthunt.com/).
+No menstruation experience needed...

 Check out the code on [Github](https://github.com/raae/pow-app) and the slides for the talk on [Slides.com](https://slides.com/raae/a-privacy-first-period-tracker).

 The graphs are made with [Whimsical](https://whimsical.com/HFpFpAZSUF5QJj2G5cmh3U).

 You are welcome to use any of my content, but please credit @raae if you you do :D

+The great 1Password Security Design Whitepaper can be found on [their resource page](https://1password.com/resources/business/).

 If you are interested in the framework I mentioned for privacy first apps its [Blockstack](https://blockstack.org).